ramongarver/Poppy/README.md

 ## 📚 More documentation 📑

 🤝 Want to **contribute to the project**?
-Join us and let's make a difference together 🔗 [CONTRIBUTION GUIDE](docs/CONTRIBUTION-GUIDE.md)
+Join us and let's make a difference together 🔗 [Contribution guide](docs/CONTRIBUTION-GUIDE.md)

+🚀 Go to the project API swagger documentation 🔗 [Swagger API documentation](https://poppyapi.azurewebsites.net/swagger-ui/index.html)